-The framework follows Rezaeiha et al. (2020) who develop a framework for measuring the preliminary, large-scale wind production potential of roof-mounted turbines.
+Our methodology follows the framework presented by Rezaeiha et al. (2020) who measure the preliminary, large-scale wind production potential of roof-mounted turbines.
 Preliminary, comparable simulation results give new insights into the neglected opportunities for the growth of urban wind-based electricity production and hence the role of a new pillar in climate policy.
 The installation of roof mounted VAWT on a chosen set of existing buildings in an urban environment is simulated.
-The specific urban study sites are referred to as "domains".
+The specific urban study sites (exemplary cities) are referred to as "domains".

 The results of this analysis are easily extendable to any city or region worldwide.
-This is achieved by using the reanalysis wind grid dataset MERRA2 from NASA, which is available on a global scale, which is also the main difference to the framework of Rezaeiha et al. (2020).
-This paper refines the assessment of wind speed characteristics in the original case study by using reanalysis wind data in grid format, which allows for a more detailed derivation of the approximate wind speed on individual buildings and provides a broader dataset for the derivation of the Weibull parameters.
+This is achieved by using globally available reanalysis wind grid data.
+This is also the main difference to the framework of Rezaeiha et al. (2020).
+Using reanalysis wind data in grid format allows for a more detailed derivation of the approximate wind speed on individual buildings and provides a broader dataset for the derivation of the Weibull parameters.
+Since this wind grid dataset is available on a global scale, our framework is applicable for any city worldwide.
 Input data to this analysis are building data, wind speed characteristics and turbine characteristics.
+A first graphical representation of the methodology is given in Figure 2: